-This is an interesting, and relatively broad program of Trecento music, seemingly not so different in its repertory priorities than those of e.g. Ensemble Syntagma (whose two albums on different labels I might be tempted to treat more as a unit at this point).
+This is an interesting, and relatively broad program of Trecento music, seemingly not so different in its repertory priorities than those of various others (including on this list).
 So it's a fairly generic program, albeit with several highlights.
 What sets it apart is the all-vocal performance.

 I've enjoyed many all-vocal performances of music from this era, paradigmatically starting with Gothic Voices, but I've also never considered them to be the only — or even necessarily best — approach.
 Such misgivings were especially true for the Italian repertory, particularly as Gothic Voices was rather stiff in this material (to pick on them again, I guess).
-However, despite some initial misgivings (and these might have derived from my irritation at having not heard of this recording until a year or so after it appeared) including about the resonant recording space, I've come to find the all-vocal survey to be enjoyable & worthwhile, especially as an alternative.
+However, despite some initial misgivings (and these might have derived, at least in part, from my irritation at having not heard of this recording until a year or so after it appeared) including about the resonant recording space, I've come to find this all-vocal survey to be enjoyable & worthwhile, especially as an alternative.
 Some of the voice parts can still sound a little awkward at times, but there begins to be a real coherence & greater sense of affectivity....

-Although I'm (still) not advocating for exclusivity, this is a real step forward in all-vocal performance of Trecento music (adding to many excellent individual tracks on other programs).
+Although I'm (still) not advocating for exclusivity — or anything close — this is a real step forward in all-vocal performance of Trecento music (adding to many excellent individual tracks on other programs, that is).

 To medieval secular listTodd M. McComb Updated: 19 April 2020